-Forty corps members work with over 250 students from almost every community we serve during this year’s Acceleration Academies.
+Forty corps members work with more than 250 students—representing nearly every Idaho community with which we partner—during this year’s Acceleration Academies.

 March 12, 2019